zcorleissen/documentation/source/external_integration.rst

 * To disable automatic ACL creation completely:
     * Go to the `External Integration Settings`_ page.
     * In the *Rackspace* section, click the button labeled **Delete Rackspace API Key**.

+If you have any trouble or questions you can always reach out to our `support team <mailto:support@objectrocket.com>`_!

 .. _External Integration Settings: https://app.objectrocket.com/external/new_relic